Easily Interface OBS with DEVOS

 - OBS supports multiple inputs, where Streamsie only supports two.

 - Both have screen capture, recording, and chroma key.
-Each are compatible with MISO and other Captiva capture devices.
+Each are compatible with Razor and other Captiva capture devices.

 - OBS is supported by the Open Source community while Streamise is supported by DiscoverVideo.